Rubavani13/Rubavani13/README.md

 ### ✨ About Me

 🌷 I'm currently diving into the world of **Business Analytics**
-🎓 MBA student who loves tech, learning, and solving problems
+🎓 MBA student who loves learning, and solving problems
 🦋 I believe in dreaming big and building even bigger 💡

 **💬 Let's Chat About:**